By focusing on the most predictive leading indicators, sales can improve productivity.

 Establishing productivity baselines to use as a future point of comparison

-Making tier 3 metrics more visible by adding them to dashboards, town halls, sales kickoffs, etc.
+Making Tier 3 metrics more visible by adding them to dashboards, town halls and sales kickoffs

 Help the team by: